 Because there is nothing more valuable than an accurate transmission diagnosis.

 With a Free TrueTestTM Inspection from an Advanced Transmission Center, you can be confident recommended repairs are actually needed.
 Our team stays updated on the latest trends in transmission design, operations, and known failures, because we recognize A SUCCESSFUL TRANSMISSION REPAIR STARTS WITH AN ACCURATE DIAGNOSIS.
-In many cases, a TrueTestTM Transmission Inspection will uncover a minor repair that could save customers thousands of dollars.
+In many cases, a TrueTestTM Transmission Inspection transmission check will uncover a minor repair that could save customers thousands of dollars.

 What Does Our Free Transmission Diagnostic Entail?

 Our free TrueTestTM Transmission Inspection incorporates numerous procedures including (i) a computer diagnostic scan, (ii) a fluid examination, (iii) a road test, and (iv) a multi-point lift evaluation.
 Each of these steps helps identify whether the symptoms present are caused by an internal transmission failure requiring a transmission rebuild OR if a minor repair or general automotive issue is to blame.

 Our TRANSMISSION SPECIALISTS perform numerous hands-on tests and visual inspections during these procedures to guarantee we fully understand the root cause of a problem before we provide our recommendations.
 In many cases, an accurate transmission repair estimate cannot be reached until further evaluation is conducted, including the removal, disassembly, and inspection of the transmission itself.
 It should always be a red flag to customers if a repair shop provides pricing over the phone for a transmission repair without actually inspecting the vehicle.